stubiedoobiedoo/pdf-omr-pmerge/README.md

 # pdf-omr-pmerge
-Convert PDF sheet music to a playable MIDI file.
-The script is intended to be a super quick and easy tool, see `Setting up` below.
+Convert PDF sheet music to a playable MIDI file, and MusicXML for each page.
+The script is intended to be a super quick and easy tool, see `Usage` below.

 ## Usage
 Usage is very simple.
 You just need to provide a PDF file.
-The output will be "`RESULT.mid`" in the same directory.

 ```bash
 ./pmerge.sh "path/to/myfile.pdf"
 ```

+The outputs will be `RESULT.mid` in the same directory, and MusicXML files for each page in `musicxml/` (these can be opened with software such as MuseScore or Finale).

 ## Setting up
 All dependencies (p2mp OMR, MIDISox for Perl) are provided in the repository, apart from `pdftk`.